CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ### How do I define cron jobs for my application?

-See [Cron Configuration File](/php/php-apps/#cron-configuration-file) section of Deploy PHP apps.
+This feature is currently only available for PHP, Python and Ruby applications.
+See [Cron Configuration File](/php/php-apps/#cron-configuration-file) for more information.

 ### How many active requests can my app serve at one time?